Independent Spirit Award for Best International Film

 The Independent Spirit Award for Best International Film is an award presented annually at the Independent Spirit Awards to recognize the best feature films produced outside United States.

+History

 It was first presented in 1986, with Brazilian-American drama Kiss of the Spider Woman being the first recipient of the award.

+In 2025, Flow marked the first time an animated film to win an Independent Spirit Award for any category.